axieinfinity/ronin-documentation/docs/validators/validator-faq.md

 ## 1. What should I do after registering as a Validator Candidate? {#1}

 After [becoming](onboarding/become-validator.mdx) a Validator Candidate, there’s a chance that you get selected as a Standard Validator the next day.
-To avoid slashing, you need to make sure that your nodes are online and up to date, and the balance in your bridge operator node must be a minimum of 100 RON.
+To avoid slashing, you need to make sure that your nodes are online and up to date, and the balance in your bridge node must be a minimum of 100 RON.

 ## 2. How to increase the chance of getting selected as a Standard Validator? {#2}